PapaBear928/First-DJANGO-APP/README.md

 <h2> RedPandaExpenses - First DJANGO APP<h2>

-<h4> My first standalone app in DJANGO using Bootstrap, with tons of limitation. </h4>
+<h4> My first standalone app in DJANGO using Bootstrap, ugly and with tons of limitation. </h4>
 <h4> This app was to teach me how to create basic CRUD applications. </h4>
+  <h3> created at the end of March 22 </h3>
   <h2>Technologies</h2>
 Project is created with:
   <br>